- Latin America

 Eye mask: Why?
 The light comes in your apartment or hotel room through the cracks at 4 am; your hotel sharing friends seem to have made a habit of coming back late and turning on the light to go to the bathroom; that overnight bus ride with the video blaring above your seat.
 You get the idea.

-Both of these items are cheap and light, you will seem like the smartest verteran traveler of your friends!
+Both of these items are cheap and light, you will seem like the smartest veteran traveler of your friends!

 Posted In: Tips for Traveling & Living Abroad